 If your baby is under 12 months, they will be taking in everything that you are saying while playing with these cups.

 Don’t worry, your baby will respond before you know it!

 Language And Learning Tips For Nesting Cups

-♦ Counting: Count the cups as you stack them.
-However, don’t make counting or colors your focus with this activity.
+Count the cups as you stack them.
+However, don’t make counting or colors your sole focus with this activity.

-♦ Problem solving: A big cup won’t fit inside a smaller cup, however a small cup will fit inside a larger cup.
+A big cup won’t fit inside a smaller cup, however a small cup will fit inside a larger cup.
 Watch and see what your baby does with these.
-If he is struggling, show him how the cups should stack and nest.
+If they are struggling, show them how the cups should stack and nest.

 But don’t be surprised if your little one simply enjoys banging the cups together!
 Remember, let your child lead and see what happens.

 However, I encourage you to not look at a shape sorter simply as a way to learn the names of different shapes.

 While that is certainly important as a child gets older, it is not necessary for a baby/toddler.

 Skills Babies Can Learn While Playing With a Shape Sorter!